ch4zm/gollyx-ii-pelican-theme/Readme.md

-# gollyx-klein-pelican-theme
+# gollyx-ii-pelican-theme

-Pelican theme for the the GollyX Klein Cup website.
+Pelican theme for the the Hellmouth Cup II website.

-Basically a clone of <https://github.com/golly-splorts/golly-toroidal-theme> with some minor tweaks.
+Basically a clone of <https://github.com/golly-splorts/golly-klein-theme> with some minor tweaks.

 The Pelican theme consists of all elements of the UI that are common to all pages of the Golly UI.